gelvezz23/curso-jenkins/README.md

 # Platzi Scripts

+Curso de jenkins
 Dummy tests are in `jenkins-tests`.